 The Chief Coroner has the statutory authority to recommend the appointment and removal of coroners.
-It is desirable for each community to have resident coroners, and recruitment of local coroners is facilitated by the Office of the Chief Coroner, the RCMP, and municipal and other local governments.
-Candidates must complete an application form outlining any special skills or training they have which would assist them in fulfilling their duties as coroners.
-Applicants are also required to have written support from their local government and the local RCMP detachment.
+It is desirable for each community to have resident coroners, and recruitment of local coroners is facilitated by the Office of the Chief Coroner and the Government of the Northwest Territories.
 The Chief Coroner then forwards a recommendation for appointment to the Minister of Justice.
 The applicant's MLA is also advised of the proposed appointment.
 Coroners are appointed by the Minister of Justice for a three-year term.

-As at December 31, 2018, there were 36 coroners across the Northwest Territories, with 16 men and 20 women.
+As of December 31, 2023, there were 19 coroners across the Northwest Territories, with 9 men and 10 women.

-There are currently no coroners residing in the communities of Colville Lake, Fort Good Hope, Fort Liard, Gameti, Whati, Wekweètì, Enterprise, Nahanni Butte, Tsiigehtchic, Paulatuk and Wrigley.
+There are currently no coroners residing in the communities of Aklavik, Colville Lake, Fort Good Hope, Gameti, Whati, Wekweètì, Fort Providence, Enterprise, Lutselk'e, Nahanni Butte, Tulita, Tsiigehtchic, Paulatuk, and Wrigley.